 The Colorado Department of Education (CDE) collects student data from students across Colorado to meet specific policy, practice, and service requirements of state and federal laws.
 We collect and submit DPS student data to CDE based on their requirements and procedures.
 CDE provides a Data Collection Fact Sheet of what type of information is collected as well as an overview of the Data Elements Collected in Data Collection System to meet state and federal reporting mandates.

 If a vendor has not signed the DPS Data Protection Addendum (discussed further below) then it is considered to be an on-demand service provider.
 Parent/guardian consent is required at the school level before student data can be shared with on-demand service providers.
 You can review the educational technology resources listed by your student’s school in the ATM and the provider privacy policies.
 Parent consent is given each school year through the Annual Family Update, and then parent/consent is obtained throughout the school year.
 Schools will notify parents/guardians by the start of the second semester each school year of new tools added since the beginning of the school year.

-There are certain tools, such as our Learning Management Systems (Schoology and Seesaw), that are district purchased and managed.
-District purchased and managed digital content ensures ease of access for students with single sign-on and IP authentication, while also protecting student data privacy and copyright compliance.
+District purchased and managed digital content, such as our student Learning Management Systems (Schoology and Seesaw), ensures ease of access for students with single sign-on and IP authentication, while also protecting student data privacy and copyright compliance.